 If there’s one thing we know about, it’s rare conditions that most people have never heard of.
 And if there’s one thing we like to do, it’s to help spread the word about those conditions!
 Today we want to share about one of the most curious conditions – FPIES.
 If you’re new to this disease, we’ll give you some of the basics.
 If you’re here because you have a child with FPIES, we’ll share some information that might be helpful, link you to other families’ stories as well as some expert interviews.
+This blog is a primer on Food Protein-Induced Enterocolitis (FPIES), recapping and highlighting information, past references and resources.
+Here we go!

 WHAT is FPIES?

-Unlike most food allergies, FPIES reactions are delayed and usually begin several hours after ingestion of the causative food.
+Unlike most food allergies, FPIES reactions usually begin several hours after ingestion of the causative food.
 Often vomiting occurs 2 hours after eating a trigger food.
 For some people with FPIES diarrhea will follow around 5 hours after eating.
 Some children experience relatively mild symptoms, while others, about 20%, will have extreme reactions and may become seriously dehydrated and go into shock and need to go to the emergency department for treatment.

 WHO can get FPIES?